DennisKingsman/SpringSecurity/README.md

 # Process
 Step 1
 Creating a first-sample project
-Use WebSecurityConfigurerAdapter and AuthenticationManagerBuilder to do a simple config
+Use WebSecurityConfigurerAdapter and AuthenticationManagerBuilder to do a simple config and simple authentication
 Step 2
+Use HttpSecurity to manage the authorization